4 Simple but Powerful Tactics for Writing Compelling Ad Copy

 Though using the keywords you’re bidding on is important for Quality Score, when everyone (your competition included) is using the same keywords, you don’t really attract much attention.

-To stand out, your ad headline needs to mirror the visitor’s end goal.
+To stand out, your ad headline needs to mirror the visitor’s end goal (similar to the bridge after bridge copywriting formula).

 People click on an ad because it promises to help solve their problem, not because they think the ad checks all the right keyword boxes.